AccentureFed/18FRFQ-Response/process-documentation/evidence/Attachment_E_Evidence_F/README.md

 Based on feedback received, the designs were refined and iterations made.

-A field survey was conducted at a local grocery chain to gain hands on feedback from individuals who would be using our prototype amongst their daily lives.
+In addition to hands on keyboard testing, a field survey was conducted at a local grocery chain to gain hands on feedback from individuals who would be using our prototype amongst their daily lives.
 Four individuals provided a response and gave constructive feedback to drive functionality.

 The Site Survey entailed the following questions:

 [Survey Responses](https://github.com/AccentureFed/18FRFQ-Response/blob/master/process-documentation/user-centric-design/User%20Survey/18F%20Survey%20(Responses).xlsx?raw=true)

-Jeff, was one of our respondants
+Jeff, was one of our respondants.
 ![alt tag](https://github.com/AccentureFed/18FRFQ-Response/blob/master/process-documentation/user-centric-design/User%20Survey/IMG_0181.JPG?raw=true)

 Our team brought in a 508 SME in addition to our designer to facilitate 508 testing.
 508 testing was done utilizing JAWS, the Wat tool bar and Keyboard Accessibility.

 [[!ScreenShot](https://github.com/AccentureFed/18FRFQ-Response/blob/master/process-documentation/testing/508-testing.png?raw=true)](https://vimeo.com/132240055)

 Through hands on testing feedback drove substantial design and functionality changes within the prototype.
-These changes were added to the backlog and the product owner prioritized them amongst the other outstanding tasks.
+These changes were added to the backlog (shown with blue dots on the stickies) and the product owner prioritized them amongst the other outstanding tasks.

 ![alt tag](https://github.com/AccentureFed/18FRFQ-Response/blob/master/process-documentation/agile-process-photos/process-photos/2015-06-26%2009.52.14%20-%20backlog.jpg?raw=true>)